 For Anabaptists, this is a call to a radical discipleship that places Jesus's teachings at the forefront of one's life.
-It involves cultivating a ing the boundless nature of God's love.
-This approach does not diminish the value of family and 16:49, the sin of Sodom is explicitly described as community; rather, it places these relationships within the broader context of God's kingdom, where the ultimate allegiance lies.
+It involves cultivating a love that is inclusive and unconditional, mirroring the boundless nature of God's love.
+This approach does not diminish the value of family and community; rather, it places these relationships within the broader context of God's kingdom, where the ultimate allegiance lies.

-Family and Community
+3 Family and Community